Wind profiles for WKB Prandtl models based on slope and free air flow: Conclusions

 Finally, we discussed the technique to combine the models for flat and steep terrain.
-From a broader perspective, when modelling of the whole micro meteorology (free air/slope) over difficult terrain is required, our theory's formulation of the Prandtl-layer height makes it especially suitable for pollution dispersion simulation.
-Combining the models can be achieved using an optimization routine or by solving a variation of the Navier-Stokes equation with a convex combination for total wind speed and temperature.
+This can be achieved using an optimization routine or by solving a variation of the Navier-Stokes equation with a convex combination for total wind speed and potential temperature.
 For both approaches, we supplied examples.
 We advise using the second method because of its superior accuracy if the two are compared.
+We tested all algorithms in this article to be valid also for different slope angles $\alpha$ between $0^\circ$ and $20^\circ$.
+The results obtained are comparable to those presented in this article and can be replicated utilizing the code provided in the ancillary files accessible at arXiv.org.
+For angles exceeding 20 degrees, there exists a significant correlation between the horizontal and vertical wind directions, attributable to the rotation of the coordinate systems.
+Nevertheless, it is crucial for the model that these wind directions remain uncorrelated.
+From a broader perspective, the results presented in this article can be applicable for simulating pollutant dispersion across the entire micro-meteorology over intricate terrains.